wikimedia/mediawiki-tools-phpunit-patch-coverage/README.md

 The options shown in the example above are the defaults, and do not need to be specified again.
-You may find it useful to have xdebug disabled by default, and then specify it at runtime with `php -dextension=xdebug.so ...`.
+You may find it useful to have xdebug disabled by default, and then specify it at runtime with:
+`php -d zend_extension=xdebug.so ...`.
 Or if you have a PHPUnit wrapper (like MediaWiki), you can call that.

 Security